 Whether you have a mild sprain or a severe Grade 3 tear, you have to actively rehabilitate your ankle.
 To get the absolute best results without leaving your living room, we highly recommend HEM Ankle Rehab.

-HEM Ankle Rehab is the premier at-home treatment for any type of sprained ankle.
-It is specifically designed around the modern science of movement and blood flow, strictly avoiding the outdated and harmful R.I.C.E. method.
-The program provides a step-by-step system to:
+HEM is the premier at-home treatment for any type of sprained ankle.
+It is specifically designed around the modern science of movement and blood flow, strictly avoiding the harmful R.I.C.E. method.
+The program provides a step-by-step system to flush out swelling and bruising naturally, restore 100% pain-free range of motion, and rebuild joint stability so you can stop relying on braces.

 People Also Ask (FAQ)